thanoskour/React-Node-App/README.md

 ### Backend Setup

--Navigate to the backend directory and install dependencies:
+- Navigate to the backend directory and install dependencies:

 In Terminal write: